MAT34525/A4S1_WMLMS/README.md

 Once both front-end and back-end instances ar running, you can open your browser and navigate to : http://localhost:4200/

+The swagger ui is also available at http://localhost:300/swagger-ui/

 Hopefully, if you didn't managed to run or build the project, you have a presentation video in `NodeJS_React` as well !
 **This presentation only include a previous version of the administration panel with deprecated features**